POET Technologies (CVE:PTK) Trading 18.1% Higher – Still a Buy?

-POET Technologies Inc. (CVE:PTK – Get Free Report)’s stock price was up 18.1% during trading on Wednesday .
-The company traded as high as C$8.43 and last traded at C$8.24.
-Approximately 322,979 shares were traded during mid-day trading, an increase of 128% from the average daily volume of 141,842 shares.
+Shares of POET Technologies Inc. (CVE:PTK – Get Free Report) rose 18.1% during mid-day trading on Wednesday .
+The stock traded as high as C$8.43 and last traded at C$8.24.
+Approximately 322,979 shares traded hands during mid-day trading, an increase of 128% from the average daily volume of 141,842 shares.
 The stock had previously closed at C$6.98.

-Separately, Northland Capmk upgraded shares of POET Technologies to a “strong-buy” rating in a research report on Monday, November 18th.
+Separately, Northland Capmk raised POET Technologies to a “strong-buy” rating in a research note on Monday, November 18th.

-In related news, Director James Lee sold 25,000 shares of the firm’s stock in a transaction that occurred on Monday, November 25th.
-The stock was sold at an average price of C$6.95, for a total transaction of C$173,712.50.
-Also, Senior Officer Vivek Rajgarhia sold 5,000 shares of the business’s stock in a transaction on Wednesday, December 11th.
-The shares were sold at an average price of C$7.24, for a total value of C$36,219.00.
-Insiders own 0.82% of the company’s stock.
+In other news, Director James Lee sold 25,000 shares of the business’s stock in a transaction dated Monday, November 25th.
+The stock was sold at an average price of C$6.95, for a total value of C$173,712.50.
+Also, Senior Officer Vivek Rajgarhia sold 5,000 shares of the company’s stock in a transaction dated Wednesday, December 11th.
+The stock was sold at an average price of C$7.24, for a total value of C$36,219.00.
+0.82% of the stock is owned by company insiders.

 POET Technologies Company Profile